seisbench/seisbench/docs/pages/benchmark_datasets.rst

 .. figure::  ../_static/obst2024_mapplot_small.jpeg
    :align:   center

-The OBST dataset (:py:class:`~seisbench.data.obst2024.OBST2024`) comprises ~60,000 seismic waveforms with ~71,000 labeled phase arrivals from ocean-bottom seismometers (OBS).
+The OBST dataset (:py:class:`~seisbench.data.obst2024.OBST2024`) comprises ~60,000 seismic waveforms from ocean-bottom seismometers (OBS).
+These split into ~35,000 earthquake waveforms and ~25,000 noise waveforms.
+For each earthquake waveforms, P and S arrival times have been annotated.
 The data comprises 11 deployments across different tectonic settings.
-About half the waveforms are noise recordings.

 .. admonition:: Citation